-If you are like me, December is a very expensive month between gifting presents, hosting dinner parties and traveling to visit family.
-In turn, that creates a low budget for home storage like clothing racks, cabinet and pantry organizers or even storage totes.
+Most of us have a low budget for home storage like clothing racks, cabinet and pantry organizers or even storage totes.
 Rather than buying new expensive things, why not use what your already have around the house to make DIY (do-it-yourself) storage?
+We’ve listed out a few storage ideas for small homes below.
 Don’t spend extra money when you already have the supplies to make your own!
 Not only that, making something yourself that is useful can make you feel accomplished and creative.

 Moving into the kitchen, there are many small items like spices, utensils and recycled grocery bags that can create clutter and disorganization.
 These are some clever ways to handle these small items.

-- For all those utensils, take a large metal coffee can, remove the paper label and paint and design your preferred pattern on the outside, and inside if you so desire.
-Then fill it with your cooking spoons, whisks and other kitchen utensils, handled down, and sit on your counter as a display piece.
+For all those utensils, take a large metal coffee can, remove the label, and paint a pattern on the outside.
+Then, fill it with your cooking spoons, whisks, and other kitchen utensils handled down.
+Sit on your counter as a display piece.
 If painting is not your style, you could instead brush on a layer of glue and wrap the can in twine or rope for a more rustic design, or wrap it with fabric or wallpaper.

-- Lack of counter space to store those utensils?
+Lack of counter space to store those utensils?
 By hanging a towel bar in the kitchen, you can hang your utensils by simply using utility hooks and the hole in the handles.
-If your utensils have a small hole in the end of the handle, you can either hang directly by those, or add a larger loop using something durable like fishing line or heavy plastic thread that can handle regularly washing.
+If your utensils have a small hole at the end of the handle, you can either hang directly by those or add a larger loop using something durable like a fishing line or heavy plastic thread that can handle regularly washing.

-- If your utensils do not have holes in the handles to hang from, you can glue or screw a small decorative box onto the kitchen wall in place of the towel bar, and stand your utensils inside of it handles down.
+If your utensils do not have holes in the handles to hang from, you can glue or screw a small decorative box onto the kitchen wall in place of the towel bar.
+Then, stand your utensils inside of its handles down.

-With these easy home storage ideas, you can transform your cluttered house into an organized dream home, and be creative in the process!
-For the other items you just don’t have room in the house for or that are too big to store in a closet or under the bed or you are simply out of extra space, you can rent a storage unit online 24/7 or call and talk to our friendly property managers.
+With these easy small home storage ideas, you can transform your cluttered house into an organized dream home, and be creative in the process!
+For the other items that are too big to store in a closet or under the bed, you can rent a storage unit online 24/7.
+Call and talk to our friendly property managers.
 And if you have more clever DIY ideas, please share them in the comments below.